krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

   - Good for medical screening, drug testing.
 You do not want to do medical procedure if it is not true
 - __Recall__ – Best (1.0) when false negatives are few
   - Good for fraud detection (you want to capture all frauds)
+  - Recall example:
+    - True Positive (TP) - actual fraud was predicted
+    - False Negative (FN) = Fraudulent transaction missed → fraudster steals money and gets away with it.
+    - False Positive (FP) = Legit transaction flagged as fraud → customer gets annoyed, maybe blocks card, but the money is safe.
+    - A high recall means you’re catching most fraud cases.
+    - A low recall means many fraud cases go undetected — bad for the business and customers.
 - __F1 Score__ – Best when you want a balance between precision and recall, especially in imbalanced datasets
 - __Accuracy__ – Best (1.0) for balanced datasets

 #### AUC-ROC Area under the curve-receiver operator curve

+AUC-ROC stands for Area Under the Receiver Operating Characteristic Curve, and it is a performance metric used to evaluate the quality of binary classification models, especially those that produce probability scores (not just binary outputs).

+The Receiver Operating Characteristic (ROC) curve plots the trade-off between:
+- True Positive Rate (TPR) = Recall - Y axis
+- False Positive Rate (FPR) - X axis

 ![ auc roc ](./images/auc_roc.gif)